FunhouseAtelier/sails-generate-vue-component/README.md

 A `vue-component` generator for use with the Sails command-line interface.

 This is a modified version of the `@acidev/sails-generate-vue-component` package.
-The original package can be found [here on GitHub](https://github.com/AciDev/sails-generate-vue-component) and [here on NPM](https://www.npmjs.com/package/@acidev/sails-generate-vue-component).

-The following functional changes were made:
+The following changes were made:
 * lodash dependency removed
-* component name and folder path are no longer forced to lower case
 * a corresponding LESS file is generated along with the JS file
 * changed "props" in template from array-type definition to object-type
 * added "watch" to template